19hours/sg-statutes/Acts/Legal Profession Act.md

 [19/2008]

-(6A) Notwithstanding subsection (6), the Chief Justice may refuse to grant leave for an investigation to be made into a complaint of misconduct against a legal officer or non-practising solicitor if the application for such leave is made after the expiration of the period of —
+(6A) Notwithstanding subsection (6), the Chief Justice may refuse to grant leave for an investigation to be made into a complaint of misconduct against a Legal Service Officer or non-practising solicitor if the application for such leave is made after the expiration of the period of —

 (a) 6 years from the date of the alleged misconduct; or

-(b) where the complaint relates to any fraud alleged to have been committed by the legal officer or non-practising solicitor, 6 years from the earliest date on which the applicant discovered the fraud or could with reasonable diligence have discovered it, if that period expires later than the period referred to in paragraph (a).
+(b) where the complaint relates to any fraud alleged to have been committed by the Legal Service Officer or non-practising solicitor, 6 years from the earliest date on which the applicant discovered the fraud or could with reasonable diligence have discovered it, if that period expires later than the period referred to in paragraph (a).

 [20/2009 wef 09/10/2009]